etherealSunshine/python-guide/0-Getting-Started/README.md

 # First steps #
 We're gonna start where every programmer begins their journey, a classic `"Hello World"` program.

-Open up your favourite text editor or IDE (Integrated Development Environment) [^1] and create a file called `hello_world.py`.
+Open up your favourite text editor or IDE (Integrated Development Environment)and create a file called `hello_world.py`.
 In this file write the following code
 ```py
 print("Hello World!")
 ```